lupyuen/lupyuen.github.io/src/terminal.md

 # What's Next

-TODO
+Now we can run NuttX Console Apps on PinePhone, without a Serial Cable!

+I hope this will make it a little easier to experiment with NuttX on PinePhone.
+Lemme know what you're building!

-Please check out the other articles on NuttX for PinePhone...
+Meanwhile please check out the other articles on NuttX for PinePhone...

 -   [__"Apache NuttX RTOS for PinePhone"__](https://github.com/lupyuen/pinephone-nuttx)